blinkfeed-ai/website/src/app/privacy/privacy-policy.md

 ## 4. Sharing Your Information

 - **Google Analytics**: Usage data is shared with Google for analytics purposes.
-- **OpenAI**: Parts of your emails are sent to OpenAI for processing AI-generated responses.
+- **OpenAI**: Parts of your emails are sent to OpenAI for processing AI-generated summaries and responses.
 - **Stripe**: User email addresses and names are shared with Stripe for payment processing.

 We do not sell or rent your personal data to third parties.